Frequently Asked Questions (FAQs)

 I am currently looking for a supervisor, am I too late?
 Any advice?

-There is still time to find a supervisor, but it is difficult these days because a lot of research funding is in limbo/ research foci have changed because of COVID.
+There is still time to find a supervisor.
 It is important to keep in mind the type of research you are interested in.
 Perseverance is key.

 The IMS website has a Faculty Directory where you can search by research area or “Theme” and then by type of research or “Platform” https://ims.utoronto.ca/faculty-search/